tfourj/immich-public-proxy/README.md

 <a href="docs/cloudflare-video-cache.webp"><img src="docs/cloudflare-video-cache.webp" style="width:70%"></a>

-This project is tested with BrowserStack.
+I use Linux/Android, so this project is tested with BrowserStack for Apple/Windows devices.

 ## Feature requests